jdlien/unifi-protect-viewer/README.md

 `npm run build:x64:linux`

+## Known Issues

+Currently, enhanced codec (h.265) support does not appear to work in Windows (likely due to licensing limitations in Electon).
+Let me know if you have any ideas on how to fix this — one potential solution is to use a fok of electron with HEVC support like https://github.com/AAAhs/electron-hevc

 ## Usage

 After configuration the app will automaticly start the live view after startup.
 If you want to change the configuration you can press `F10` to reset all settings and restart the configuration process.